JimOgren/clic-380gev-ffs-doublebeam-simulations/README.md

 # CLIC 380GeV FFS DoubleBeam Simulations

-Simulation scripts for doublebeam tuning of the CLIC 380 GeV Final-focus system.
+The following repository contains the simulation scripts for the simulations presented in the report: J. Ogren et al., "Tuning the Compact Linear Collider 380 GeV Final-Focus System Using Realistic Signals", CERN-ACC-2020-????, CLIC-Note-????, 2020.